 Hey everyone, have you been to my blog lately?
 I changed my blog header recently using my lacking Photoshop skill.
 Haha I like the header font but not so much with the graphic.
 Still I think it’s presentable, right?
 It’s also my 5th year of blogging at Messy Witchen.
 Thank you for joining me in my cooking, baking and dining escapade all these years.

 Now on to the topic of this post.
 Oh yes I attempted another Jamie Oliver’s recipe.
 It’s his quickest tomato sauce recipe from Jamie At Home cookbook.
 I started this recipe with doubt in my mind “Will this actually work?
 It seems so simple” and I ended up applauding this man.
 This tomato sauce is so simple to make and is the real deal.
-You can use this sauce on pizza (which will be my next post all about), pasta and even meat and fish.
+You can use this sauce on pizza, pasta and even meat and fish.

 Add tomato and basil.
 Using the back of the wooden spoon and squash the tomatoes.
 Be careful not to splatter the sauce all over the place.
 Then add sugar (to reduce the acidity), salt and pepper.
 Once the sauce come to a boil, remove from heat and discard the garlic and basil.